Jukebox-Health/coding-challenge/README.md

 ### Submitting your work

 1. You should have received a few GitHub usernames for Jukebox engineers who will be reviewing your work.
 Grant them access to your repo in GitHub.
-2. Create a new pull request to merge your work into the main branch
+    - This can be done by going to the repo Settings -> Collaborators and teams
-    - Add the Jukebox engineers as reviewers
+3. Create a new pull request to merge your work into the main branch
     - Write a description of anything we should know and describing the work you did
-3. Let your interview coordinator know you are all done!
+4. Let your interview coordinator know you are all done!